About Voluntary Assisted Dying South Australia

 Phone 0421 305 684 email [email protected]

 VADSA was established in 1983 as the South Australian Voluntary Euthanasia Society (SAVES) to campaign for legal voluntary euthanasia.
-VADSA adopted the broader term Voluntary Assisted Dying to describe its work towards achieving a legal end of life choice.
+VADSA adopted the broader term Voluntary Assisted Dying to describe its work towards achieving a legal end of life choice which covers both self administration as well as practitioner administration.

 VADSA is a registered charity under the Australian Charities and Not for Profit Commission (ACNC) and has Deductible Gift Recipient (DGR) status with the Australian Tax Office.